lakshyaag/CSGO-Visualization/README.md

 3. Create a new folder called `demos` and move all download `.dem` files to be parsed - read [Directory Strucutre](#directory-structure) for more
 4. Run `parse.py`, specifying the folder name containing the `.dem` files and the `match_id`
 5. The parser will take care of appending all maps in a match and will provide `.csv` files for multiple metrics such as Kills, Damages, Grenades, Rounds, etc. in a folder named `parsed_demo_files`
-6. Upload the `grenades.csv` file of the respective match to the [Shiny app](https://lakshyaag.shinyapps.io/CSGO-Visualization/)!
+6. Upload the `grenades.csv`/`weapons.csv` file of the respective match to the [Shiny app](https://lakshyaag.shinyapps.io/CSGO-Visualization/)!

 ## Directory structure